 VMD 105 (GRPH 25) – Visual Media Digital Skills

 Introductory Macintosh computer class – hardware and operating system software, networks, type and text formatting, raster and vector graphics, time-based media, layout for print and web, and best professional practices.
 Software covered includes Photoshop, Illustrator, InDesign, Flash, Dreamweaver and HTML.

-VDM 111– Print Processes for Designers
+VDM 111 (GRPH 27)– Print Processes for Designers

 A practical course to familiarize design students with processes and workflows involved in producing digital and offset printed materials.
 Students complete in-class exercises for the stages of print production — prepress, press, and finishing — using digital and traditional equipment.
 (Required only for students who are in the AA or Certificate in Graphic Design programs).

 This course varies from semester to semester.
 Note: depending on the topic, prerequisities may be required.
 Check current schedule for details.

 VMD 114A (GRPH 92A) – Letterpress Printing I

 A hands-on course in letterpress printing.
 Course covers handset metal type, printing on the Vandercook and Chandler & Price presses, bookmaking and more.
 Short-term course.

 VMD 116A (GRPH 153) – Book Structures, Boxes, and Bindings I